 Another of West Sussex’s long-distance walking routes, New Lipchis Way is a 39-mile footpath stretching from Liphook in Hampshire to renowned Chichester Harbour, at the foot of West Sussex.

+While, of course, the route can’t be completed in less than two hours, you can certainly sample some of the best parts.
 Being a linear route, you can make the walk as long or as short as you like.
 For a scenic route, we suggest tackling the Woolbeding Common to Midhurst segment, taking on approximately two to three miles depending where within the town you choose to end.

 Take in beautiful views of the South Downs as you follow the River Rother from Woolbeding Common to Midhurst.
 Once arriving in Midhurst, make the most of your trip with a visit to Cowdray Farm Shop Café or Fitzcanes, to sample some of the towns local produce.
 It’d be rude not to, right?!